CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 # CryptoEquity, Co-bugeting, and Currency

 This is a summary of a collaborative session convened at the Future of Working conference.
 It was hosted by the Vodafone Innovation Center on March 20th, 2015.
 Noah Thorp, co-founder of Citizen Code, catalyzed and facilitated the session.

-He framed the session with the question:
+Noah framed the session with the following question:

 **How can crypto-equity, co-budgeting, and currency enable shared value creation for individuals, organizations, and ecosystems?**